sdx0112/Chinese-Topic-Modelling/README.md

 The reason that the performance decreased from zero-shot learning to few-shot learning could be that the sample data is very small.

 Due to the quota limitation of OpenAI API, I can only produce a small sample set using [`GPT-4` model zero-shot learning](GPT-4%20Zero%20Shot%20Paragraph.ipynb).
+Moreover, if the data contains sensitive information which cannot be sent to OpenAI API, open-sourced models will be the only choice.
 To classify the topic for entire dataset, [ChatGLM2 with P-tuning](ChatGLM2_6B_P_Tuning_v2.ipynb) is applied to the paragraph-level content `data/all_para.csv` and titles `data/title_topic.csv`.

 Sometimes LLMs do not follow the prompt to pick a topic from pre-defined list.
 In this task, we map the new topic to one of the pre-defined topics in the following steps: